Aceearly1993/lecarde-1/README.md

 `ADDED` - Keyboard confirm/exit prompt label in a secret screen.
 (Aceearly1993)
 `CHANGED` - The term "DEFAULT CONTROLS" to "CONTROLS" in control setting screen.
 (Aceearly1993)
 `CHANGED` - "CONTROLS" event group into fully global event.
 (Aceearly1993)
+`FIXED` - A bug which will cause text messages being clipped out of text box in certain endings.
+(Aceearly1993)

  #### [0.5.7] - 2024/8/8 ####